The path to 100% renewable generation

 For each of the first 400 enrolled Geneva Community Energy subscribers, we’ll allocate $50 towards the Town of Geneva’s next sustainability project.
 As a bonus for reaching the 400 subscriber goal, we’ll add another $5,000.

-$25,000will go toward the town's next sustainability initiative...and you choose the project from the following options:
+$25,000will go toward the town's next sustainability initiative, which will be one of the following options: